thosmos/thosmos.github.io/resume.md

 ### SYRCL, DB Contractor, 2006

-* Designed science data monitoring and reporting database, based on state standards, but with improved scalability and customizability.
+* Created a water quality data monitoring and reporting database, based on CA state standards, but with improved scalability and customizability.

+### Friends of Deer Creek, 2004

+* Created an Access database for handling and reporting water quality data

 ### NCTV, Software Engineer, 2003